 If email notification has not been received by Friday 20 July 2018, or your Work Number does not appear on the list of selected works, your work has not been selected and will therefore need to be collected.
 If you do not receive an email or you are unable to view the accepted list online, please contact the Project Manager, Parker Harris by telephone on 020 3653 0896 or by email at email@example.com

 The selected exhibition will consist of works that in the opinion of the Selection Panel qualify as drawings.
 The decision of the Trinity Buoy Wharf Drawing Prize 2018 Selection Panel is final and binding and no correspondence will be entered into.

-Unselected works will be available for collection from Wimbledon College of Art, London on either Saturday 22 or Monday 24 July 2017, or soon after these dates from the Regional Collection Centres as advertised.
+Unselected works will be available for collection from Trinity Buoy Wharf, London on either Sunday 22, Monday 23 and Tuesday 24 July 2018, or from the Regional Collection Centres as advertised.
 For further details regarding all dates and times, please check the Submissions & Collections Timetable PDF in the Downloads/Links section of this website.
-Please note that it is not possible to change your Collection Centre after 5pm on XX June 2018.
+Please note that it is not possible to change your Collection Centre after 5pm on Wednesday 27 June 2018.
 Please note, works will not be wrapped after the selection process unless specific packing cases are provided for the work at the time of submission.

-The Trinity Buoy Wharf Drawing Prize will retain all works selected for exhibition and national tour in 2018.
+All works selected for the Trinity Buoy Wharf Drawing Prize 2018 will be retained for the exhibition and duration of the national tour in 2018-19.